-This tutorial will teach you how to create a really interesting and unique typographic wallpaper in few easy steps.
-Even a beginner will be able to recreate this effect, and add their own style and thought in it;
+Even a beginner will be able to recreate this effect, and add their own style and thought to it.

 I am sure you will enjoy and learn a lot from this tutorial!
-You will learn how to create good looking background, add lightning effects and work with fonts, sizes, colours to make the necessary places stand out!
-Let’s get started!
+You will learn how to create a good looking background, add lightning effects and work with fonts, sizes, and colours to make the necessary places stand out.

 Set layer opacity to 50%.
 So far your wallpaper should look like this.

 Create a new layer and name it Lighting.
 Then select the Radial Gradient Tool with black and white color.

 Set layer to Overlay and opacity to 55%.
 You should have something like this.

 Step 3 – Adding Brushes

 Download Adys grunge brushes, create a new layer and brush around a little bit.
 Set layer opacity to 15%.
 Download Concrete texture, place it in your document and set it to Overlay and opacity to 10%.

 Download BEBAS font, create a new layer and type your text.
 I chose 350 pt size with smooth mode.
 Color really doesn’t matter.
 Name layer PEACE.